grafana/grafana/docs/sources/shared/datasources/tempo-editor-traceql.md

 You can use the query editor’s autocomplete suggestions to write queries.
 The editor detects spansets to provide relevant autocomplete options.
-It uses regular expressions (regex) to detect where it is inside a spanset and provide attribute names, scopes, intrinsic names, logic operators, or attribute values from the Tempo API, depending on what's expected for the current situation.
+It uses regular expressions (regex) to detect where it's inside a spanset and provide attribute names, scopes, intrinsic names, logic operators, or attribute values from the Tempo API, depending on what's expected for the current situation.

 ![Query editor showing the auto-complete feature](/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-editor-autocomplete.png)

+### Anchored regular expressions

+Regular expressions are anchored at both ends.
+This anchoring makes the queries faster and matches the behavior of PromQL, where regular expressions are also fully anchored.

+An unanchored query, such as:
+`{ span.foo =~ "bar" }`
+is now treated as:
+`{ span.foo =~ "^bar$" }`.

+If you use TraceQL with regular expressions in your Grafana dashboards and you want the unanchored behavior, update the queries to use the unanchored version, such as `{ span.foo =~ ".*bar.*"}`.

+### Create a query with autocomplete

 To create a query using autocomplete, follow these steps: